-As you can see, there are many factors to consider when deciding where you want to call home.
+As you can see, there are many factors to consider when deciding where you want to live.

-Not only do you have to compare and contrast home buying and renting, you need to ask yourself question to really ensure your readiness.
+Not only do you have to compare and contrast home buying and renting, but you also need to ask yourself the right questions to confirm your readiness.